nuxeo-sandbox/nuxeo-es-pp-ext/README.md

 ## Ranking metadata

-The plugin contains a `Ranking` document facet and a `ranking` schema which contains additional metadata useful for search ranking.
+The plugin contains a `Ranking` document facet and a `ranking` schema which contains additional metadata useful for search ranking:
+- `ranking:weight` value between 1 and 100, default to 10
+- `ranking:promoted_keywords` a string containing keywords for which the document should be promoted in search results
+- `ranking:demoted_keywords` a string containing keywords for which the document should be demoted in search results

 ## ES mapping

-A custom ES mapping is included and declares the `ranking:weight` field as a [Rank Feature](https://www.elastic.co/guide/en/elasticsearch/reference/master/rank-feature.html) type.
+A custom ES mapping is included and declares:
+- `ranking:weight` as a [Rank Feature](https://www.elastic.co/guide/en/elasticsearch/reference/master/rank-feature.html) type.
+- `ranking:promoted_keywords.fulltext` and `ranking:demoted_keywords.fulltext` as two analyzed text fields

 ## PageProvider